genesis-community/genesis/docs/PIPELINES.md

   i.e. `https://vault.example.com`.
 This is **required**.

-- **pipeline.vault.role** - The AppRole GUID of a given Vault AppRole, used to generate temporary tokens for Vault accessing during deploys.
-This is **required**.
+- **pipeline.vault.role** - The AppRole GUID of a given Vault AppRole, used to generate temporary tokens for Vault-accessing during deploys.
+This field is optional, provided that the `setup-approle` Genesis addon was executed on the targeted Concourse.
+If you'd prefer to manage your own AppRole and policy, you may fill out this field.

 - **pipeline.vault.secret** - The secret key GUID of a given Vault AppRole, used to authenticate the AppRole to vault.
-This is **required**.
+Like the above field, it is optional provided that the `setup-approle` addon was executed on the targeted Concourse.
+If you'd prefer to manage your own AppRole and policy, you may fill out this field.

 - **pipeline.vault.verify** - Instruct Concourse to validate the
   Vault TLS certificate (if using `https://` for your Vault).